Biden’s budget plan: Higher taxes on rich, lower deficits

 It’s a midterm elections pitch to a nation still off balance from a chaotic few years caused by the pandemic, an economic recession, a recovery, challenges to U.S. democracy, and war in Ukraine.
 The Biden budget foresees cutting annual deficits by more than $1 trillion over the next decade.
 Those reductions would occur in large part through higher taxes and the expiration of relief spending tied to the coronavirus outbreak that began in 2020.

+“That is kind of like a slow burn proposal, like let’s continue to have this conversation over months or maybe years,” Gimigliano said.

+The route proposal is a ambitious one, right to tax unrealized gains, some level it’s going in my view that is going to take time for Congress to sort of digest politically intellectually, you know, it’s gonna take time it’s complicated stuff.
+So I think that is kind of like a slow burn kind of proposal.
+Like let’s continue to have this conversation over months maybe years.

 While the budget would elevate funding for education, public health and provide $48 billion to increase the supply of affordable housing, it fails to spell out what the broader successor to Biden’s stalled “Build Back Better” agenda would be.
-That proposal from last year included money for child care, preschool, clean energy and lower health care premiums, but it was blocked by Sen. Joe Manchin of West Virginia, the decisive Democratic vote.
+That proposal from last year included money for child care, preschool, clean energy and lower health care premiums, but it was blocked by Manchin, the decisive Democratic vote.

 White House Budget Director Shalanda Young told reporters the blueprint does not include line items tied to that possible bill because “discussions with Congress are ongoing.”
 But the budget plan includes a “ deficit neutral reserve fund” to account for a possible agreement being reached.